Do you feel the need for speed? That is, to speed up WordPress?

 In order to speed up WordPress, it’s important to optimize your website for faster performance.
 There are a number of things you can do to achieve this, including installing plugins to lazy load images and updating WordPress core and plugins.
 You may also want to consider ditching Jetpack in favor of a more lightweight plugin or deleting unused plugins.

-Overall, taking the time to speed up WordPress can be well worth it in terms of improved performance and security.
+Overall, taking the time to speed up WordPress can be well worth improving performance and security.

-By following the advice in this article, you should see a significant improvement in your WordPress performance optimization.
+By following the advice in this article, you should significantly improve your WordPress performance optimization.